The Official "Play It As It Lies" Golf Rule (And Exceptions)

 Improving the Situation

-Rule 8.1 of the Rules of Golf adresses improving the situation in which a golf ball has come to rest.
+Rule 8.1 of the Rules of Golf addresses improving the situation in which a golf ball has come to rest.
 The rule prohibits "moving, bending or breaking anything growing or fixed," moving or pressing down the surface on which the ball lies, making or removing "irregularities" on the playing surface, or moving any form of water (including dew or frost).

 In other words, you can't snap a pesky branch that impedes your backswing or stomp down some inconvenient turf in the line of your swing.

-The Rules of Golf would be no fun without a handful of exceptions, so let's take a look at some of the exceptions to the play-the-ball-as-it-lies Rule, included exceptions for embeded balls, stance, a ball that moves during your swing, and balls on the putting green.
+The Rules of Golf would be no fun without a handful of exceptions, so let's take a look at some of the exceptions to the play-the-ball-as-it-lies Rule, including exceptions for embeded balls, stance, a ball that moves during your swing, and balls on the putting green.

 Exception: Embedded Ball